levoxtrip/PKB/docs/topics/feel.md

 Don't ever be ashamed of anything you've done in your life.
 Face it, fix it, make it better.

 ## Stress

+## Surrender
+What is not servicing you let it go

 ## Struggles